datamin-io/public-documentation/use-cases/industry-specific-use-cases/security-risk-aml-and-fraud.md

 Anti-Money Laundering (AML) regulations require businesses to monitor transactions and report suspicious ones to authorities.

-Datamin can help you with automating the following critical processes:
+Ylem can help you with automating the following critical processes:

 * Unusual transaction amounts;
 * Unusual series of transactions (e.g., several cash credits);